Your Gallery at School is a new holistic outreach programme that brings the National Gallery of Ireland directly to schools.

 Art can help to give young people all of these skills and attitudes.
 However, many children in Ireland today experience barriers to engaging with the arts.
 If a child does not engage with art in their childhood, studies show they are unlikely to do so as adults.

-Over the course of 2021, we will work with six schools that wouldn’t usually be able to visit the Gallery, to create a tailored programme of activities for their students.
+Over the course of 2021, we will work with six schools – who would not usually be able to visit the Gallery – to create a tailored programme of activities for their students.

 Participating schools will be selected via an open application process.
 Selected schools will not have visited the Gallery in the past three years and will be from one or more of three key groups: